Friday, March 14 was my final day at my old job. I packed up my desk, said my goodbyes, and walked out the door into a brave new world.

 My income and spending have both changed in a number of interesting ways.

-First, my income is now much less regular.
 I still receive income rather regularly, but the amount varies quite a bit.
 This is the nature of freelance and independent work, but it’s something I’ve never had to fully rely on before.
 It means being very careful with my actual spending – no splurging, and if I am thinking of a large purchase, setting the money aside a bit at a time and buying that item whole.
 In other words, I’m going to have to be much more careful with what I spend.

-Also, I’m now paying for my own life insurance and figuring out my own retirement plan.
 Previously, both of these were handled through my job; now, I’m handling both of these on my own.
 I’ve already filed the paperwork for my life insurance plan, but the retirement savings is trickier as I’m evaluating several plans.
 I’m looking to set up an SEP-IRA, likely through Vanguard, but I’m mostly making sure I’m not stumbling in any legal or financial potholes along the way.
 I’ve also had to hire an accountant to help me figure out my exact plans when it comes to taxes – what do I need to do to get things in good shape?

-Thankfully, my spending is now much more regular.
 There’s no more going out to eat on a completely irregular basis with coworkers.
 There’s a steep reduction in gas expenditures.
 There’s no trips where I have to pay for expenses out of pocket and fight for reimbursements.
 There’s no daily temptation to stop into a bookstore for a bit of a splurge.
 Instead, there’s lunch at home and afternoon at the park – these irregular expenses have all vanished.
 It certainly makes planning quite a bit easier.

-Also, I feel like the sky is now the limit when it comes to earnings potential.
 The only cap on earnings potential now is me and my own choices.
 Do I choose to work hard, write compelling stuff, and pursue challenging and rewarding projects?
 It’s really up to me and how I proportion my time to write … but the options feel very good.

 this is the best move I’ve ever made.
 If you’re toying around with a dream in your head, get started immediately.
 Don’t wait another day – give it your all to get that dream started.
 When you finally get ready to make that leap, the leap is scary as can be … but you’ll never regret it.